-Deploying all the instructions within an assist warp, back-toback, at the trigger point may require increased fetch/decode bandwidth and buffer space after decoding [20].
+Deploying all the instructions within an assist warp, back-to-back, at the trigger point may require increased fetch/decode bandwidth and buffer space after decoding [23].
 To avoid this, at each cycle, only a few instructions from an assist warp, at most equal to the available decode/issue bandwidth, are decoded and staged for execution.
-Within the AWC, we simply track the next instruction that needs to be executed for each assist warp and this is stored in the Assist Warp Table (AWT), as depicted in Figure 4.
-The AWT also tracks additional metadata required for assist warp management, which is described in more detail in Section 3.4.
+Within the AWC, we simply track the next instruction that needs to be executed for each assist warp and this is stored in the Assist Warp Table (AWT), as depicted in Figure 5.
+The AWT also tracks additional metadata required for assist warp management, which is described in more detail in Section 4.4.

 Assist Warp Buffer (AWB).
 Fetched and decoded instructions (2) belonging to the assist warps that have been triggered need to be buffered until the assist warp can be selected for issue by the scheduler.
 These instructions are then staged in the Assist Warp Buffer (6) along with their warp IDs.
 The AWB is contained within the instruction buffer (IB), which holds decoded instructions for the parent warps.
 The AWB makes use of the existing IB structures.
 The IB is typically partitioned among different warps executing in the SM.
 Since each assist warp is associated with a parent warp, the assist warp instructions are directly inserted into the same partition within the IB as that of the parent warp.
 This simplifies warp scheduling, as the assist warp instructions can now be issued as if they were parent warp instructions with the same warp ID.
 In addition, using the existing partitions avoids the cost of separate dedicated instruction buffering for assist warps.
-We do, however, provision a small additional partition with two entries within the IB, to hold non-blocking low priority assist warps that are scheduled only during idle cycles.
-This additional partition allows the scheduler to distinguish low priority assist warp instructions from the parent warp and high priority assist warp instructions, which are given precedence during scheduling, allowing them to make progress.